-Goal Action GOAL 1 1.1 Ensure that historic preservation administrative processes, structures, and decision-making bodies reflect the City's value of equity.
-Preserve Dallas' diverse history 1.2 Honor historically marginalized communities and the places that are in ways that important to them. contribute to our cultural and 1.3 Make Dallas' diverse history visible throughout the City. economic future.
+Goal Action GOAL 1 Preserve Dallas' 1.1 Ensure that historic preservation administrative processes, structures, and decision-making bodies reflect the City's value of equity. diverse history in ways that contribute to 1.2 Honor historically marginalized communities and the places that are important to them. our cultural and 1.3 Make Dallas' diverse history visible throughout the City. economic future.
 1.4 Leverage public parks and buildings as vehicles for remembering Dallas' history.
 1.5 Encourage residents and visitors to explore Dallas' diverse history.
 1.6 Ensure that Dallas' diversity of cultures continues to be a factor when determining the historic and cultural significance of potential landmarks.
 1.7 Proactively design repair support programs and resources that will help preserve naturally occurring affordable housing.
-GOAL 2 Engage residents and businesses across Dallas to identify and proactively protect culturally significant places.
-Empower residents to preserve the 2.2 Make it easy for all residents to navigate the City's historic preservation places that are program. important to them.
+GOAL 2 Empower residents 2.1 Engage residents and businesses across Dallas to identify and proactively protect culturally significant places. to preserve the places that are important to them.
+2.2 Make it easy for all residents to navigate the City's historic preservation program.
 2.3 Create a program focused on helping communities access existing City resources that best meet their neighborhood preservation needs.
 2.4 Preserve and promote centers of cultural activity throughout our city.
 2.5 Support legacy small businesses and cultural organizations that contribute significantly to the culture and community of their neighborhoods.
 2.6 Help historic property owners and residents tackle their homes' unique maintenance needs and take full advantage of the tools and resources available to them.
-GOAL 3 Streamline and simplify tax incentives to encourage developers and property owners to preserve historic structures.
-Maximize the benefits that all of 3.2 Increase affordability and sustainability in historic districts through the Dallas-residents, reuse of materials. property owners, developers-receive 3.3 Adapt City services to the unique needs of historic districts. from historic 3.4 Maximize the impacts of the City's preservation and sustainability work by preservation so combining efforts. they will want to do more of it.
+GOAL 3 Maximize the 3.1 Streamline and simplify tax incentives to encourage developers and property owners to preserve historic structures. benefits that all of Dallas-residents, property owners, 3.2 Increase affordability and sustainability in historic districts through the reuse of materials. developers-receive 3.3 Adapt City services to the unique needs of historic districts. from historic preservation so they will want to do 3.4 Maximize the impacts of the City's preservation and sustainability work by combining efforts. more of it.
 3.5 Focus the historic preservation program on people and impact by streamlining time-consuming processes.
 3.6 Ensure that long-term, the historic preservation program is stable, sustainable, and accountable.